treble-maker123/multipath/README.md

 ## Instructions

 1. Download the data by running `python3 download.py` in the `data/` directory (Data courtesy of [MINERVA](https://github.com/shehzaadzd/MINERVA)),
+1. For the full set of data used here, including the biomedical data, download this file and uncompress [here](https://s3.amazonaws.com/assets.ziqiangguan.com/multipath_data.zip),
 1. Run the experiments by picking any of the `run_*.sh` scripts with `./run_*.sh` or `bash run_*.sh`.

 ## Notes